OSOceanAcoustics/echodataflow/docs/source/local/setup.md

 ```

 ### Step 0.2: Install the Package
-Now that you have a virtual environment set up, just like any other python package you need to install using pip.
+Once you have a virtual environment set up, just like any other python package you need to install using pip.
 Now, take a moment and let the echodataflow do its thing while you enjoy your coffee.

 ```bash
 pip install echodataflow